 Walking with giants

 Walking with the herd was a completely different experience and my favorite way to spend my time with the herd.
-It’s easier for guests to ask questions, take photos and touch the elephants along the way, and I did all three with a vengeance.
-I became fascinated by details impossible to see from a jeep.
-I had no idea that an elephant’s eyes were brilliant amber or that their skin feels like a supple radial tire covered in sandpaper.
-When I was walking behind Cathy, her feet reminded me of large sandbags, bulging and retracting, as her weight came down and lifted.
-Every time I was with the elephants I saw something new that fascinated me.
+It’s easier for guests to ask questions, take photos, and touch the elephants along the way, and I did all three with a vengeance.

 Abu’s six luxury tents are located in an exceptionally beautiful area overlooking grassy plains and a hippo-laden lagoon.
 Each room is a testament to understated luxury that includes a cavernous outdoor tub, indoor and outdoor showers, a writing area and a private deck that looks out on to the water.

 The camp organized special excursions that were beautifully executed and a perfect opportunity to get to know the other guests.
-For example, one night we were taken to a clearing where a living room had been set up for cocktails and a screening of a documentary about Paseka’s dramatic arrival to Abu.
-The grass was decorated with rugs, couches, chairs and lanterns, and as the sun dipped into the horizon, we sipped champagne and snacked on bags of gourmet popcorn.
+One night we were taken to a clearing where a living room had been set up for cocktails and a screening of a documentary about Paseka’s dramatic arrival to Abu.
+The grass was decorated with rugs, couches, chairs, and lanterns, and as the sun dipped into the horizon, we sipped champagne and snacked on bags of gourmet popcorn.

 Over the years, when elephants have shown signs of wanting to leave the camp, the handlers, in conjunction with the director of Elephants Without Borders and under the guidance of Wild Horizons Wildlife Trust, work to release these elephants back into the bush.
 Cathy was rescued from a circus and wouldn’t know how to live in the wild so she’s a permanent resident.

 • Camp amenities: Six airy tents that blend beautifully into the environment; a small pool; a library stocked with field guides and African literature; Wi-Fi (the only camp on my trip that had it); gym equipment.